xahors/game-updates-maubot/README.md

 # Game Updates Maubot Plugin

-A Maubot plugin that tracks backend game updates and posts rich, HTML-formatted patch notes directly into your Matrix rooms.
+A Maubot plugin that tracks backend game updates and posts patch notes directly into your Matrix rooms.

 ## Features